 8. To host videos for free courses.

-Lastly, since LeadPages has tons of templates where you can embed videos, you could very well use them as a way to share video lessons for a free course.
-This idea is something I tried recently with my free course called The Blog Audience Blueprint.
+Lastly, since LeadPages has tons of templates where you can embed videos, you could very well use them as a way to share video lessons for a free course, like my Blog to Biz Bootcamp training series.
+Click the button below to learn how to grow your audience and build a profitable and popular blog!

 In my free course, subscribers are emailed several different lessons.
 Some of those lessons contain training videos that I created.
-Instead of building an entirely new site for those video lessons, I was able to use LeadPages to host my videos, like the one below.
+Instead of building an entirely new site for those video lessons, I was able to use LeadPages to host my videos.

 So, friends, there you have it!
 I hope this introduction to LeadPages was helpful for you.
 I really do use it in a LOT of different ways — I can’t imagine my business without it!
 If you’re trying to put more of a focus on growing your email list (hint: you should), then LeadPages will absolutely help you do that.
 I’m working on more LeadPages tutorials, because it really is a powerful tool, so let me know if there’s anything you’d love to know more about.